The transition from baby teeth to adult teeth is generally a painless affair.

 Just because baby teeth will fall out in future does not mean that you can neglect oral care at this stage.
 Baby teeth are just as important as permanent teeth; they play a very important part in dental development.

 Baby teeth not only help maintain the space for your child's permanent teeth, they also help your child to chew and speak properly.
 Lack of dental care for the baby teeth may lead to dental decay, which could cause pain and swelling for your child.
-Early loss of baby teeth due to decay may lead to drifting of neighbouring teeth and malalignment of the adult dentition.
+Early loss of baby teeth due to decay may lead to drifting of neighbouring teeth and misalignment of the adult dentition.

 This is why it is important to cultivate good oral habits in your child from a young age to make sure that your child has healthy teeth and a great smile for life.
-Caring for our primary teeth is also great practice for caring for our permanent teeth.
+Caring for our baby teeth is also great practice for caring for our permanent teeth.
 Give your child a great, healthy start to permanent teeth!

-Just like how milk teeth erupt at various ages, they will fall out at various times too.
+Just like how baby teeth erupt at various ages, they will fall out at various times too.
 The central incisors are usually the first to be replaced by permanent central incisors at around six to seven years of age.
 In fact, your child’s baby teeth will fall out in the same order they appeared.

 All of the baby teeth should fall out by the time your child turns 12 years old.
 This means that between the ages of 6 and 12, your child will have a mix of both baby teeth and adult teeth in his or her mouth.